seanmyers/stonington_23/_posts/2023-09-10-equipment.md

 - one small bag (could be a baggie) to hold personal stuff
 - one sleeping bag
 - one sleeping pad
-- a dish and utensils for meals
+- a dish and utensils for meals (if you don't want to use what the cabin has)
 - a wool hat for night
 - a rain jacket
 - a baseball hat or something like that to keep the sun out